 Flags influence the behavior of syslog-ng, and the way it processes messages.
-The following flags may be used in the log paths, as described in Section 3.5, "Log paths" (p.
-47).
+The following flags may be used in the log paths, as described in Section 3.5, Log paths (p.
+51).

 Flag Description catchall This flag means that the source of the message is ignored, only the filters are taken into account when matching messages.
 A log statement using the catchall flag processes every message that arrives to any of the defined sources. fallback This flag makes a log statement 'fallback'.
-Fallback log statements process messages that were not processed by other, 'non-fallback' log statements. final This flag means that the processing of log statements ends here.
+Fallback log statements process messages that were not processed by other, 'non-fallback' log statements. final This flag means that the processing of log messages processed by the log statement ends here, other log statements appearing later in the configuration file will not process the messages processed by the log statement labeled as 'final'.
 Note that this does not necessarily mean that matching messages will be stored only once, as there can be matching log statements processed prior the current one. flow-control Enables flow-control to the log path, meaning that syslog-ng will stop reading messages from the sources of this log statement if the destinations are not able to process the messages at the required speed.
 If disabled, syslog-ng will drop messages if the destination queues are full.
 If enabled, syslog-ng will only drop messages if the destination queues/window sizes are improperly sized.